Helder-JR/Authorization/README.md

 | **GET** | **`/usersof/:address_id`** | Show all users associated to a specific address | **HOMES** |
 | **POST** | **`/homes/:user_id/:address_id`** | Associate an user to an address. | **HOMES** |
 | **DELETE** | **`/homes/:user_id/:address_id`** | Dissociate an user from an address. | **HOMES** |

+## Testing 👁‍🗨
+A file with requests for all routes can be found [here](/api-requests.json), to be imported by Insomnia or other REST clients.

 ## Future Updates ♻
 Future updates include creating more routes related to homes, routes to search in users and addresses using filers, adding the option to delete a adminstrator and also